aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/annotations/_index.md

 ---
-title: Adding Attachment to a PDF document using Python
+title: PDF Annotations
-linktitle: Adding Attachment to a PDF document
+linktitle: PDF Annotations
 type: docs
-weight: 10
+weight: 100
-url: /python-net/add-attachment-to-pdf-document/
+url: /python-net/annotations/
-description: This page describes how to add an attachment to a PDF file with Aspose.PDF for Python via .NET library.
+description: This section shows how to use all kinds of annotations to your PDF file with the Aspose.PDF library.
 lastmod: "2023-02-17"
 sitemap:
     changefreq: "weekly"